About the Thesis Fair

 Please have your CV complete and uploaded to the Platform.
 In order to prepare for the Thesis Fair, we recommend that you do the following:

-- Treat each meeting like a job interview and be prepared to discuss the projects and research areas
+- Treat each meeting/discussion like a job interview and be prepared to discuss the projects and research areas.

-- Prepare questions and do your research for each organisation you meet with – know what the organisation does and their mission
+- Prepare questions and do your research for each organisation you with to meet with – know what the organisation does and their mission.

 Here is what you should do during the meetings: